cloudfoundry-incubator/quarks-operator/deploy/helm/quarks/README.md

 ```

 ### Using multiple namespaces with one operator

+This feature is not tested and not well supported by the helm charts, i.e. migration hooks will not run automatically.

 The cluster role can be reused between namespaces.
 The service account (and role binding) should be different for each namespace.